• Skip to primary navigation

 • When dough is done chilling, take it out of the refrigerator and preheat the oven to 325°F. While you wait for the oven to preheat, use a round measuring spoon or cookie scoop to measure dough into heaping, one tablespoon sized balls and line them on a cookie sheet.

 • Bake each sheet of cookies for 8-10 minutes on the center rack of your oven.
 Bake one sheet at a time and repeat until all dough has been baked.
 As cookies come out of the oven, place them on a cooling rack.
+(Tip: do not place cold dough on a hot baking sheet, this can cause spreading).

 • Allow cookies to cool fully.
 Place them in the refrigerator to speed the process if you like.
 Line a baking sheet with parchment paper and melt your chocolate in the microwave or a small sauce pan.
 Dip each cookie in the chocolate and line them up on the parchment paper lined baking sheet.
 Allow the chocolate to cool a bit and sprinkle with powdered sugar (if the chocolate is too hot the sugar will melt).